cassiewallace/fay/README.md

 - The "Join appointment" button is present on the first upcoming appointment as a placeholder; it performs no action
 - Provider name ("Jane Williams, RD") is hardcoded since the API does not return provider metadata
 - All user-facing strings run through `String(localized:)` backed by a `Copy` enum and String Catalog (`Localizable.xcstrings`) for future localization
+- The New Appointment action lives in the toolbar, enabling consistent placement and styling across deployment targets and leveraging the latest standards for iOS 26 with Liquid Glass
 - The API service (`node-api-for-candidates.onrender.com`) was suspended by its owner during development.
 The app currently uses `MockHTTPClient`, which returns a hardcoded token for `john`/`12345` and a realistic set of appointments.
 All live networking code (`HTTPClient`, `HTTPClientProtocol`) is intact — swapping back to the real API requires changing one line in `fayApp.swift`.

 ## Planning